 Since grills are made mostly of metal, they can easily be recycled as scrap.
 The recycled scrap metal can then be reused in the production of any number of items containing the same type of metal.
 Recycling your old grill is a great way to help cut down on landfill waste and energy use, but you’ll have to haul it to a recycling facility yourself.

 ♻ For more ways to get rid of your old grill, read how to dispose and recycle an old gas grill.

 You can skip the hassle and frustration of disposing of your old grill and hire a professional junk removal service to pick it up and dispose of it for you.
 These companies charge a fee for pick-up and haul-away, but the time and energy you save are worth it.

 LoadUp offers on-demand junk removal at a price 20-30% lower than most other junk haulers.
 LoadUp also donates or recycles the items they pick up, keeping your old grill out of the local landfill and off the streets.

 We provide you with an upfront price before you even book your pickup, and there’s no on-site estimate needed.
 Unlike other junk haulers, they won’t increase the price when they arrive or tack on hidden fees.
 LoadUp also offers pickups nationwide as soon as the next day and can pick up your old grill from the curb so you don’t even have to wait around for them.

 All of LoadUp’s contracted pickup and disposal professionals are fully background-checked and are insured for up to $1 million.
 Once your removal team is on the way, you get real-time tracking via text message.
 After your pickup is completed, you’ll receive an email with a link to rate and review their services.

 When you’re ready to say goodbye to that old grill, hit us up for fast, no-contact grill removal.
-With local Loaders across the country, fast and affordable grill removal is always right down the road.
+With local Loaders across the country, fast and affordable grill removal is down the road.